Bryce Molder: Professional career

-Molder turned professional later that summer, placing third in his first Tour event, the Reno-Tahoe Open, which was won by John Cook.
+In 2001, Molder turned professional later that summer.
+He finished third in his first Tour event, the Reno-Tahoe Open, which was won by John Cook.
 Despite that strong first start at Reno, however, Molder missed earning membership status in the PGA Tour money rankings in the late summer and fall of 2001.

 After failing to earn status via the Tour Qualifying school, he was able to secure sponsor invitations to Tour events in 2002, earning a T-9 finish at the Compaq Classic of New Orleans, together with top-15 finishes in two other events, securing Special Temporary Membership by finishing T-12 at the Buick Classic.
 Noting the pressure that attended his play of the 18th hole in the final round at Westchester Country Club's West Course, Molder, who needed to par the hole in order to insure earning the Temporary Card, said, "Sometimes the hardest thing in the world is to two-putt when you have to."
 For the remainder of the season, though, his good form of the spring did not hold, and he missed securing status on the Tour for the 2003 season by one place in the money rankings.

 For several seasons which followed, Molder played in the Tour's developmental league, the Nationwide Tour, without earning his PGA Tour card, until a breakout season in 2006.
 Molder's 2006 Nationwide Tour season included four top-10s, eight top-25s, one win and $205,413 in earnings.
 All this placed him 22nd on the final money list.
 His first professional victory came in October 2006 at the Miccosukee Championship.

 Molder's first full season on the PGA Tour in 2007 was mostly unsuccessful, with only 7 cuts made in 21 events and his only top-10 finish coming with a T-6 in the season-ending Children's Miracle Network Classic.
 As a result, he returned to the Nationwide Tour in 2008, where he finished 23rd on the money list, made 19 of 27 cuts and earned four top-10s, including a 2nd and a 3rd, winning $234,651.